appleby/Lisp-In-Small-Pieces/README.md

 If you want to run the code in this repo, you have the following options, listed in decreasing order of likeliness-to-work:

-1. Use Vagrant + Virtualbox
+1. Use Virtualbox with Vagrant (preferred method)
 2. Use Virtualbox without Vagrant
+3. Use VMware (with or without Vagrant)
-3. Install dependencies yourself without using the provided virtual machines.
+4. Install dependencies yourself without using the provided virtual machines.

 If you have a reasonable internet connection and don't mind downloading ~500MB of virtual machine, then options 1 and 2 are the easiest, and provide the only tested and known-working environment.
+The virtual machines are Arch Linux x86_64 systems with all required dependencies pre-installed.

-### Using Vagrant + Virtualbox (Preferred Method)
+### Using Virtualbox with Vagrant (Preferred Method)

 Using [Vagrant][vagrant] is the easiest way to get up and running with an environment suitable for running the code in this repo.
 Assuming